DonJayamanne/typescript-notebook/README.md

 * Support for user input using [readline](https://nodejs.org/api/readline.html#readline_readline_createinterface_options)

-Packages such [plotly](https://plotly.com/javascript/), [tfjs-vis](https://www.npmjs.com/package/@tensorflow/tfjs-vis) & [danfo.js](https://danfo.jsdata.org/) support rich visualzation only in the browser,
+Packages such [plotly](https://plotly.com/javascript/), [tfjs-vis](https://www.npmjs.com/package/@tensorflow/tfjs-vis) & [danfo.js](https://danfo.jsdata.org/) support rich visualization only in the browser,
-wowever, this extension leverages the power of Notebooks to provide the same rich visualzations when targetting node.js.
+however, this extension leverages the power of Notebooks to provide the same rich visualizations when targeting node.js.

 Use the command `Open a sample node.js notebook` to open a sample notebook to get started with plotly.js, danfo.js, tensorflow.js, etc.